 A week before the conference, you'll receive handouts from the speakers delivered to your email.

 On the day of the conference, you'll receive a link to the live stream.

 Ask any questions and leave comments throughout the seminars.
 Speakers will attempt to incorporate them during their presentations and at the end of their instructions.

-After the last session, you'll receive a replay link that is accessible until September 10, 2019.
+After the last session, you'll receive a replay link that is accessible until 31 August 2021.